Captain3BoOd/GibnaMish/README.md

 # 👀 Project Overview
 Welcome to GibnaMish Chess Engine in C++ project!
-This project aims to provide a robust and feature-rich chess engine, built entirely from scratch in C++ and [chess-library](https://github.com/Disservin/chess-library).
+This project aims to provide a robust and feature-rich chess engine, built entirely from scratch in C++ and [chess-library](https://github.com/Disservin/chess-library) 'chess.hpp file' with some modifications of my own.
 Whether you're looking to explore the internals of chess engines, this engine is a powerful tool designed with flexibility and extensibility in mind.